belakap/Covid-19-analysis/README.md

 COVID 19 Data Analysis is a capstone project for the Code:You Data Analysis course.
 This study explores COVID-19 data to assess vaccine effectiveness in preventing COVID-19 infections and deaths.

-The goal of this study is to analyze the impact of vaccination status and community transmission levels on COVID-19 infections and deaths, using quantitative data from reliable datasets, and present findings to inform public health strategies.
+The goal of this study is to analyze the impact of vaccination and community transmission on COVID-19 infections and deaths, using quantitative data from reliable datasets, and present findings to inform public health strategies.

 **Objectives**

 -Analyze the Impact of Vaccination Status on Infection and Mortality Rates

--Assess the Influence of Community Transmission Levels
+-Assess the Influence of Community Transmission

 -Identify Geographic disparities